Skip to content

 On 19 and 20 April 19, 2021 forty tīeke (South Island saddleback) were transported to the Sanctuary from Motuara Island in the Queen Charlotte Sound, first by boat to Ships Cove, then by helicopter.

-Despite promising early signs, including initial sightings of bird pairings and of young fledglings, subsequently, it appears that a tīeke population has not established itself in the Sanctuary.
-It seems highly like that all of the translocated tīeke, and any surviving offspring, have flown beyond the safety of the pest-fence into the neighbouring forest areas and have fallen prey to rats and other introduced predators.
+Despite promising early signs, including initial sightings of bird pairings and of young fledglings, unfortunately a tīeke population has not established itself in the Sanctuary.
+It seems highly likely that all of the translocated tīeke, and any surviving offspring, flew beyond the safety of the pest-fence into the neighbouring forest areas and fell prey to rats and other introduced predators.

 Translocation and reintroduction of tieke; tieke; saddleback; transporting; Brook Sanctuary; helicopter